wdas03/wdas03.github.io/_pages/about.md

 __currently__:
 <!-- - building internal devtools to forecast and prevent system failures @ __AWS__. -->
 - applied ai @ __[AWS](https://aws.amazon.com)__ - building agentic workflows to automate incident prevention for thousands of devs.
-- research on neurostimulation for sensory and emotional modulation.

 __prior work__:
 - co-founded and led __[Coding for Impact](https://codingforimpact.org)__ (one of the world's largest student-led international development organizations) from 2018-2021, helping deliver tech to underserved NGOs across the globe.